Exponential AI and the Future of Financial Services | Mythos-Class AI | CFTE

 Explain why AI progress is better understood through an exponential lens and what that means for how fast institutions must adapt.

-Understand why frontier models represent a broader signal of compounding capability, not isolated product launches to be assessed in isolation.
+Understand why frontier models represent a broader signal of compounding capability, not isolated launches.

-Recognise why institutions that default to linear thinking are structurally underprepared, and what that gap means in practice.
+Recognise why institutions that default to linear thinking are structurally underprepared.

-Understand that not being part of the decision process is not a neutral position.
-It is a risk for you and your organisation.
+Understand that not being part of the response is not a neutral position.
+It is a risk.

 CDE as a strategic lens

-Apply the CDE Innovation Prism, in particular the Disruption dimension, to move beyond efficiency thinking and toward what is now strategically possible.
+Use the CDE Innovation Prism to move beyond efficiency and ask what AI makes newly possible.

 Curriculum